readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 Nothing is worse than clicking on an ad and being confused about what is being offered or what the next steps are.
-The language from your ad motivated this user to click, reassure them with similar wording on the landing page.
+The language from your ad motivated this user to click, reassure them with similar wording and images on the landing page.

 ### Set expectations with the ad